openregulatory/templates/templates/techdoc/62304/sop-software-problem-resolution.md

 | Medium                  | May cause new or changed risks to patients which are acceptable. |
 | Low                     | All other problems.                                              |

-For all problems classified as "Medium" or higher the person responsible for regulatory compliance must be informed who subsequently assesses it based on SOP Incident Reporting.
+For all problems classified as "Medium" or higher the person responsible for regulatory compliance (PRRC) must be informed who subsequently assesses it according to the SOP Vigilance.

-> Under MDD, replace the Person Responsible for Regulatory Compliance with Safety Officer.

 | Participants                                 |
 |----------------------------------------------|